ory/docs/docs/oathkeeper/pipeline/authn.md

   allowed.
 Defaults to `RS256`.
 - Value `required_scope` ([]string) validates the scope of the JWT.
-It will checks for claims `scp`, `scope`, `scopes` in the JWT when validating the scope as that claim is not standardized.
+It will checks for claims `scp`, `scope`, `scopes` in the JWT when validating the scope as that claim isn't standardized.
 - `token_from` (object, optional) - The location of the bearer token.
 If not configured, the token will be received from a default location - 'Authorization' header.
 One and only one location (header, query, or cookie)